websanco/liferay-learn/docs/dxp/latest/en/site-building/site-settings/configuring-hreflang-meta-data.md

 Hreflang tags are HTML attributes used to identify the language and geographic region targeted by alternative versions of a Site Page.
 In some cases, these attributes can help search engines serve the correct version of a Page to users and contribute to SEO.
 By default, Liferay DXP populates Page hreflang meta data with all available languages in the Site.

-Beginning with Liferay 7.4, you can configure this behavior to only generate hreflang meta data for languages with translated content in a Page.
-This can be configured at both the instance and Site levels.
+Beginning with Liferay 7.4+ DXP/Portal, you can configure this behavior to only generate hreflang meta data for languages with translated content in a Page.
+This can be [configured at both the instance and Site levels](../../system-administration/configuring-liferay/understanding-configuration-scope.md).

 When hreflangs are limited in this way, Liferay's behavior can vary depending on Page type.